bradyhouse/house/fiddles/electron/README.markdown

 You can seemingly do everything in the browser using JavaScript (or some abstraction _aka framework_).  _But what about the desktop?_ Enter [Electron](http://electron.atom.io/).
-This collection of fiddles is dedicated to my exploration of electron.
+This collection of fiddles is dedicated to my exploration of this framework.

-### Book
+### Kindle Injection

 As a starting point, I will be working through Adam Lynch's book [Developing an Electron Edge (Developing an edge Book 12)](https://amzn.com/B01G7TTKSK).